Loveland Fire Exhibit

 AVAILABLE FOR PURCHASE AT THE LOVELAND MUSEUM AND GALLERY

 Loveland fire history book, “Loveland Fire Department- The First 125 Year”.
-Second printing (2016) includes historical information, photos, and stories of the first 125 years (1883-2008) with updates and a new chapter on the formation of the Loveland Fire Rescue Authority. $25.00
+Second printing (2016) includes historical information, photos, and stories of the first 125 years (1883-2008) with updates and a new chapter on the formation of the Loveland Fire Rescue Authority.
+Available at the Loveland Museum and Gallery: $25.00

 28-minute DVD of the original fire exhibit at the museum’s sequel building.
-It provides the history of the Loveland fire rvice, with artifacts from the Bartholf Hose Company, Loveland Hook & Ladder Company # 1, Loveland fire Sirens and historic artifacts including equipment, apparatus, and protective gear. $10.00
+It provides the history of the Loveland fire service, with artifacts from the Bartholf Hose Company, Loveland Hook & Ladder Company # 1, Loveland Fire Sirens and historic artifacts including equipment, apparatus, and protective gear.
+Available at the Loveland Museum and Gallery: $10.00